 So who’s left to thank with a snail mail card?

 There are three persons you want to thank with a note before you let too many days in the New Year pass.
-Doing so builds and maintains your relationships, is a tangible reminder of your gratefulness, and is a key component of living your life by the Gold Standard of actively respecting and honoring others instead of the cultural standard of merely interacting with them.
+Doing so builds and maintains your relationships, is a tangible reminder of your gratefulness, and is a crucial component of living your life by the Gold Standard of actively respecting and honoring others instead of the cultural standard of merely interacting with them.

 John Milton wrote, “Gratitude bestows reverence…changing forever how we experience life and the world.”